JNet: API extensibility

-class (code at https://github.com/masesgroup/JNet/blob/master/src/net/JNet/Java/Util/Hashtable.cs).
+(source at https://github.com/masesgroup/JNet/blob/master/src/net/JNet/Java/Util/Hashtable.cs).

 When a method is not available

-The class has a single ready made method:
+The class has a single ready-made method:

 public void Put(K key, V value) => IExecute("put", key, value);

-class using two different paradigms: direct or dynamic access.
+using either direct or dynamic access.

 Direct access